sbidoul/pip-deepfreeze/README.md

 ## About

-pip-deepfreeze aims at doing one thing and doing it well, namely pin dependencies of Python application to enable reproducible installs.
-It is:
+`pip-deepfreeze` aims at doing one thing and doing it well, namely install and pin dependencies of Python application, to enable reproducible installs.

-- simple,
-- easy to maintain,
+- It is small, simple, and hopefully easy to maintain.
-- relies on the documented `pip` CLI only,
+- It relies on the documented `pip` CLI only.
-- written in Python 3.6+, yet works in any virtual environment that has pip installed (including python 2, pypy, etc).
+- It is written in Python 3.6+, yet works in any virtual environment that has `pip` installed (including python 2, pypy, etc).

 ## CLI reference